Jungle Scout Review: Is It The Best Amazon Product Research Tool?

 Note that you can click the “+” sign and quickly add products to your product tracker for the web app.

-So it'd be helpful to look back in 30 – 60 days and find out the average numbers.
+Because of that it'd be helpful to look back in 30 – 60 days and find out the average numbers.

-Another thing I like about the browser extension is how it gives you a quick, easy to read summary at the top showing the average price, number of sales, and even an opportunity score based on the combination of demand and competition.
+Another thing I like about the browser extension is how it gives you a quick, easy to read summary at the top showing the average price, number of monthly sales, and even an opportunity score based on the combination of demand and competition.

 While you'd want to do a little more digging before investing in a product, the Jungle Scout extension can certainly get you off on the right foot in terms of which avenues to explore.

 In our case, we've launched at least a couple of dozen Amazon products.
 Many of them have no connection to the others, and are in a variety of categories.

 Using Jungle Scout to Grow a Successful Amazon Business Via FBA

 When in the brainstorming phase, we spend a lot of time browsing Amazon and clicking on things like this:

 Maybe cheese graters are too competitive.
 But maybe peelers and zesters are better opportunities?